microtaryn/microtaryn.github.io/projects/xyPlotter.md

 <img width="500" src="../images/XYPlotter-1.png">
 <figcaption>Figure 1 - XY Plotter.
 Users must fill out text areas to generate a label and to enter in their data.</figcaption>
+<span class="caption">The [Amazon Rainforest](https://en.wikipedia.org/wiki/Amazon_rainforest) contains a multitude of species and is vital to the Earth's survival.</span>

 Here is a screenshot of XY Plotter with some data points.
 Note that users must enter each data point with X and Y values separated by a comma (e.g. X,Y).